-Keiynan Lonsdale's Best Kiss Speech At The 2018 MTV Movie & TV Awards Was So Perfect
+Keiynan Lonsdale Gave The Best Speech After Winning Best Kiss At The MTV Movie & TV Awards

 Although there are plenty of moments to look forward to at the 2018 MTV Movie & TV Awards, I always look forward to seeing who wins Best Kiss.
 This year, there were just so many great contenders, with everything from Stranger Things to Riverdale getting the nod — which honestly had me more on the edge of my seat in giddy anticipation than I've ever been before.
 But I can finally start to relax (for now) because the results just rolled in: Nick Robinson and Keiynan Lonsdale won Best Kiss at the 2018 MTV Movie & TV Awards on Monday, June 18, and I'm here for it.